Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- /03/2015
+	- Added Kill Graph to end game stats.
+	- Removed message about player not being able to join when detecting mod updates if the server has a mod backup server enabled.

 - 19/03/2015
 	- Classic Ammo now supports the Exo.
 	- Added Tech Log and RT Graph to end game stats.